 Obesity in children, teens and adults is the evidence of our faithful and frequent fast food consumption and down the road diabetes, heart problems, high blood pressure, lack of energy are the results of high fat, sugar, salt and artificial colors and flavors in fast food.
 Consequently, lets factor in medical bills, sick days, attention deficit problems related to high sugar and salt consumption.

 So what is really cheaper in the long run?
-Fast food or real food like vegetables, fruit, cheeses, yogurt, whole grain breads, pasta and lean meat?
+Fast food or real food like vegetables, fruit, cheeses, yogurt, whole grain breads, pasta and fish and lean meat?

 Now that food is on your mind, why not grow your own?